How telemetry works

 node_id: Unique identifier of your server instance.
 This value helps us measure if your team's daily usage of Touca grows over time.

 You can disable telemetry from the Settings page, under the Telemetry tab in the Server Settings section.
-Note that you can access this tab only if you are using the user account that you set up the server with.
+You must be logged in as the server owner (the user account you creating during Touca server installation) in order to access this tab.